csyvenky/ntsb_app_for_splunk/README.md

 # Setup on local Splunk Enterprise
 1. Create an index on your Splunk instance, I called mine "*ntsb_csv*".
 2. Head over to the NTSB and get the  [CSV data](http://app.ntsb.gov/aviationquery/Download.ashx?type=csv).
+The preferred method is to use the Jupyter Notebook as seen below.
 3. Point your file input monitor at your data folder; select "*ntsb_csv*" as the sourcetype.
 4. Install the app.